MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Implementation and Validation

 \subsection{\tool Validation}

 Next, we demonstrate \toolns’s fidelity with different cases.
-We perform three end-to-end validations (Aggregated-Offline, Aggregated-Online, Disaggregated-Online) of \tool on various platforms and models.
+We perform end-to-end validations ( Aggregated, Disaggregated) of \tool on various platforms and models.
 We also validate the implementation of LLM Cluster and KV retrieval on different hardware.